wso2/docs-is/en/docs/references/concepts/introduction-to-multitenancy.md

 ## Architecture

-The multi-tenant architecture of WSO2 products allows you to deploy web applications, web services, mashups etc. in an environment that supports the following:
+The multi-tenant architecture of WSO2 Identity Server allows you to deploy web applications, web services, mashups etc. in an environment that supports the following: